D4rk9690/d4rk9690/README.md

 - 🔭 I’m currently working on my exam

-- Owner of D4rk Community (10k members on discord)

 - 🌱 I’m currently learning **html, css, PHP and javascript.**

 - 👨‍💻 All of my projects are available at [https://github.com/D4rk9690](https://github.com/D4rk9690)